Left-conservatism: Italy

 There existed a left-conservative current in the Italian Communist Party (PCI).
 Italian public intellectual Pier Paolo Pasolini was expelled from the PCI for his open homosexuality.
 Pasolini himself would embrace left-conservative criticisms of the 1968 movement in Italy, believing the protests to be the result of the Italian economic miracle and subsequent rise of consumerism, modernity, and the permissiveness of divorce and abortion in Italian society.

-In 21st-century Italy, political commentators and politicians Diego Fusaro, Marco Rizzo, and Alessandro Di Battista have expressed left-conservative positions and cited Marxism when explaining their opposition to the LGBT+ movement and legalization of illegal drugs.
+In 21st-century Italy, political commentators and politicians Diego Fusaro, Marco Rizzo, and Alessandro Di Battista have expressed left-conservative positions and cited Marxism when explaining their opposition to LGBTQ rights and legalization of illegal drugs.

+Poland

+During its foundation, the Law and Justice (PiS) party sought to position itself as a centrist Christian democratic party, although shortly after, it adopted more culturally and socially conservative views and began their shift to the right.
+Under Jarosław Kaczyński's national-conservative and law and order agenda, PiS embraced economic interventionism.
+During the 2010s, the party also adopted right-wing populist positions.
+After regaining power in 2015, PiS gained popularity with more populist social policies, pursuing close and popular relations with the Catholic Church.
+Despite its embrace of the right, the party has been described as "left-paternalistic", and left-conservative.

 Russia

 Political scientist Nikolai Rabotyazhev described Russian left-conservatism as an extension of socialist ideologies writing: "the possibility of the existence of a political phenomenon such as left-wing conservatism is explained by the fact that conservative and socialist ideologies initially had numerous points of contact.
 Conservatism and socialism, in reaction to the process of modernization, rejected a liberal civilization based on individualism, rationalism, and the power of money."

+Social scientist Aleksandr Shchipkov argues that in Russia, left-conservatism brings together the socioeconomic principle of social justice with the Orthodox-Slavophile sobornost.
+Sergey Glazyev, who is considered a representative of Russian left-conservatism, agreed with Schkipkov's analysis, stating that the left-conservative mixes "the imperative of social justice" with "collectivism and sobornost"; according to Glazyev, left-conservatism is based on "a social-conservative synthesis, uniting the system of values of world religions with the achievements of the social state and the scientific paradigm of steady development".

+In regards to foreign policy, Russian left-conservatives oppose globalization and international capital, especially the American one.
+They state the need for other states to keep much as distance as possible from the "American financial control" and instead pursue protectionism, Eurasian economic integration, and creating new international financial institutions to contest Western dominance.